fmalmeida/bacannot/README.md

 | Renderization of results in a Genome Browser | [JBrowse](http://jbrowse.org/) |
 | Renderization of automatic reports and shiny app for results interrogation | [R Markdown](https://rmarkdown.rstudio.com/) and [Shiny](https://shiny.rstudio.com/) |

-## Further reading and complementary analyses
+### Further reading and complementary analyses

-Moreover, this pipeline has two complementary pipelines (also written in nextflow) for [NGS preprocessing](https://github.com/fmalmeida/ngs-preprocess) and [Genome assembly](https://github.com/fmalmeida/MpGAP) that can give the user a complete workflow for bacterial genomics analyses.
+Moreover, this pipeline has two complementary pipelines (also written in nextflow) for [NGS preprocessing](https://github.com/fmalmeida/ngs-preprocess) and [Genome assembly](https://github.com/fmalmeida/MpGAP) that can give the user a more thorough and robust workflow for bacterial genomics analyses.

 ## Requirements